dionisioviei/follow-work-backend/readme.md

 # Configuration

-Just clone the repository and run 'yarn'
+Just clone the repository and run 'yarn'.
+Edit config.example.js with your mongodb string and the secret and save as config.js